imamaAlishova/Topic_Modelling_final/Readme.md

 Topic 1, which is related to parental involvement/government role in special needs education, seems to align with some of the themes mentioned in the review paper.
 The article has discussed the importance of parental involvement and the role of governments in ensuring equal access to education for students with special needs.
 Topic 3, which is focused on Finnish young people's mental health and how it is supported, also appears to be relevant to the article, which has touched upon the topic of mental health support for students with special needs.The topics related to parental involvement/government role and decision-making in special needs education curriculum are both in line with the idea of ensuring equal educational opportunities for all children, including those with special needs.
 Similarly, the topics related to Finnish young people's mental health and the transition of preschool children with special needs to another educational setting both touch on the importance of providing support and resources for children with special needAdditionally, the topic related to friendship in the German context of special needs education in the preschool years seem to be directly covered in both.
 Similarly, the topic related to reading abilities/learning difficulties of Swedish special needs children is a central theme in the both articles and LDA rsult, additionally,  the raw mateterial does mention some studies related to the assessment and support of children with learning difficulties.
 However, the remaining topics may not have been mentioned in the review paper, or the paper may have touched upon these topics but not in the same context as suggested by the LDA topic modeling results.
 However, there are also some topics that are not explicitly mentioned in the review paper on selected articles such as professional development of teachers.
-For example.